 Bare Island offers some great diving.
-Whilst the visibility at this site is not always the best, there are usually seahorses, sharks and unusual fish such as the fantastic Red Indian fish and Eastern Blue Devilfish seen here.
+Whilst the visibility at this site is not always the best, there are usually lots of colourful nudibranchs, seahorses and weedy sea dragons, sharks and unusual fish such as the fantastic Red Indian fish and Eastern Blue Devilfish seen here.

 The dive site is on the edge of a national park (popular with newly weds) and the diving is within Botony Bay.
 It is a beautiful site for divers and for land lubbers alike which makes this a great site for a picnic after the dive.